tijnndev/server-manager/README.md

 sqlalchemy.exc.OperationalError: (pymysql.err.OperationalError) (1045, "Access denied for user 'root'@'localhost' (using password: NO)")
 ```

 Make sure that the MariaDB user `root` has the appropriate privileges and password.
-You may need to adjust the credentials in `app.py` to match the user you've created.
+You may need to adjust the credentials in `.env` to match the user you've created.
 Also make sure the database is already created!

 ### Issue: Docker "Failed to start docker.service"